thehyve/podium/docs/technical-overview.md

 Registry frontend is an AngularJS webapp that displays the system health status, lists running component instances, shows configuration options & environment variables, and gives access to various metrics that might be useful to monitor the system status.
 The webapp fetches all data from the registry backend only, it does not interact with any other components.
-Since the webapp is not supposed to be accessible to end users and is not essential to run the Podium system; it is reasonable to assume that non-backward compatible changes are completely acceptable during the upgrade as long as a technical user can find metrics necessary for operations & maintenance.
+Since the webapp is not supposed to be accessible to end users and is not essential to run the Podium system; it is reasonable to assume that non-backward compatible changes are acceptable during the upgrade as long as a technical user can find metrics necessary for operations & maintenance.
+The registry webapp might even be completely removed since its functionality overlaps with the one provided by the Gateway webapp.

 Supported NodeJS version: 8.12.0+.